 You must be fun and upbeat.

 Do not scold your dog for being distracted.
-Instead, make the training easy enough for your dog to focus on you.
+Instead, make the training easy for your dog to focus on you.

 Mix it up